Coffee vs Tea: Beyond Caffeine

 A Way to Pair Coffee and Tea with Kratom

 In the not so distant past, when I was still a tired, sleepless undergraduate student, I drank too much coffee.
-And not just coffee, I also nibbled on caffeine pills.
+And not just coffee, I also took caffeine pills.
 On days that I wouldn’t take caffeine pills, I could easily go through 40 ounces of coffee in a day.
 In total, I estimate I was using almost 700 mg of caffeine daily.

 Coupled with my regular habit of not leaving the library until 3 am and getting around 4 hours of sleep a night, my anxiety levels were rocketing.
 My hands would sweat endlessly and anytime I sat down my restless legs would dance about.

 I eventually came to learn the benefits of a proper sleep regimen.
 Yet I have still maintained this kratom tea and coffee alternating schedule.
 When I keep my tolerance low for both caffeine and kratom, I get the best out of both of them with absolutely no side effects.
-This is what works for me, however, and you will need to find what is best for you on your own or with your physician.
-I am neither you, nor a physician, but I hope you let my story open your mind to a way outside of the tea vs. coffee dichotomy.

 Tea vs. Coffee: Conclusion

-By submitting your email address, you’ll be signed up for Top Tree’s promotional emails and newsletter.
-Don’t worry, we promise all of our emails will be as sweet as our kratom smoothie recipe!
+By submitting your email address, you’ll be signed up for Top Tree’s newsletter and email updates.
 You can unsubscribe at any time.